Lazy Luddite Log

 Australian Workers Party - This is a social-democratic party with a focus on getting governments back to supporting employees and local jobs.
 Are economic protectionists but, unlike others further down this list, reject cultural isolationism.
 Are basically like left-faction Labor if they were a separate party.

-The Greens (Vic) – This is the most successful progressive party in Australia with a strong presence at all levels of representation.
+The Greens (Vic) – This is the most successful progressive party in Australia with a presence at all levels of representation.
 They have grown into an effective force for reform in the Senate.

 Help End Marijuana Prohibition (HEMP) Party – These activists wish to integrate hemp products into our economy and society on environmental, harm-minimization and personal autonomy grounds.